ruuda/blog/posts/abstraction-not-syntax.md

 ## Tools

-Configuration languages such as [Cue], [Dhall], [Jsonnet], or [RCL] are designed to eliminate boilerplate in repetitive configuration, but you don’t necessarily have to introduce new tools.
+Configuration languages like [Cue], [Dhall], [Jsonnet], or [RCL] are designed specifically to eliminate boilerplate in repetitive configuration, but you don’t necessarily have to introduce new tools.
 A bit of Python or Nix that outputs json or toml can go a long way.
 Remember that yaml